kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Fix KEY
 * TODO Fix IS

-* TODO EXEC causes crash.
-Narrowing down crash point.
-RSP issue.
+* TODO Can't use EXEC in code so need another way to trigger stack eval.
+Make EXEC to take a count of strings?

 * TODO BUG Any push following the use of BREAD results in a malloc error
 * TODO add more editing features